AikateriniT/H1-Information-security/README.md

 Banditry.
 Solve over the wire: Bandit 5-7.

 -- Level 5 --

 Open a new session with same host name and port.
 U: bandit5 and password the one that we found.
 When we are at the home directory:

       ls -la
       cd inhere
+      find /home/bandit5/inhere -type f -size 1033c
+And it writes the exact file which meets the requirements we asked it for.

+      cd maybehere07
+      cat .file2
+And we get the password.

+-- Level 6 --

+Open a new session with same host name and port.
+U: bandit6 and password the one that we found.
+When we are at the home directory since the password is hidden somewhere in the server we will search the entire server and set the requirments.
+So:

+      find / -type f -size 33c -user bandit7 -group bandit6 2>/dev/null
+we search the entire server for a file which is 33bytes owned by user bandit7 (which can be replaced by the numerical 11007) and owned by group bandit 6 ( 11006). with the 2>/dev/null we are asking it to drop the files we dont have access to a blackhole so that our terminal is not full of errors.

+The search returns one result which we open it and the password is there.

+-- Level 7 --

+Open a new session with same host name and port.
+U: bandit7 and password the one that we found.
+When we are at the home directory since the password is hidden in the data.txt file we will use the grep.
+So:

+      grep 'millionth' data.txt
+And the password is printed there.